sourcehut-mirrors/thdawn/README.md

 1. Install geiser and geiser-chez in emacs
 1. C-c C-z to start a REPL
 1. C-c C-b to eval the main.ss buffer
-1. Spawn a game window in a thread by evaluating in the REPL `(fork-thread main)`.
+1. Spawn a game window in a thread by evaluating in the REPL `(debug-launch)`.
    XXX: this won't work on macOS which requires first thread to be the one that does GUI stuff.

 ## Distribution Build